TeachmanLab/MTData/README.md

 * Normal running logs
 * Added where to skip error
 * Save the raw data
-* Deleting the raw data - Done but not yet tested
+* Deleting the raw data
+* Write up the bash code to automatically run export.py regulary.

 ### What needed to be done:
-* Save the logs
 * Write a Recovery program to recover data from raw data files.
-* Write up the bash code to automatically run export.py regulary.

 Note to myself: